Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Stephanus had a strange premonition as he drifted off to sleep.
 “Boy, he thought, seeing the future really messes up your sleep!”
 Probably indigestion from that discussion about slavery at supper time, he mused.

 The voice Stephanus had heard was another youth, this one a Swedish youth named Magnus.
-Magnus Carlsson lived in the Swedish coastal of Malmo in 1350 A.D..
+Magnus Carlsson lived in the Swedish coastal area of Malmo in 1350 A.D.
 Sweden too had been tempered by massive glacial monstrosities at the same time Minnesotum Mare Clarum had been, and those monstrous visitors shaped Malmo, and also carved out the farmland of Marstrand.

 “It seems that in such an imperfect, wild world, that such a beautiful perfect thing can still happen,” referring to the courageous action of King Magnus IV ending slavery for all Christians in Sweden and Norway.